 3. Do Your Period Problems Cause Unexplained Food Cravings?

 PMS cravings are certainly common among women.
 And your brain is the starting point.
-When your serotonin levels drop before your period, your cravings for serotonin replacing food increases.
+When your serotonin levels drop before your period, your cravings for serotonin replacing food increase.

 Researchers suggest giving into these sweet temptations.
 A bit of chocolate ice cream may get your hormones in check, regardless of the extended time on the treadmill.